COVID-19 Guidelines for Travelling to Maharashtra in 2022

 Scuba Diving in India- Photo Credit Li Yang

 One of the best locations for a road trip from Mumbai and Pune with a journey time of 3 and 5 hours respectively.
 A peaceful village and a perfect vacation spot for nature enthusiasts.
-The best time to visit is during the monsoon season as the waterfalls flow heavily being full up to the brim.
+The best time to visit is during the monsoon season because the waterfall flow heavily, being full up to the brim.
 Igatpuri serves a railway station which has several operational trains from Mumbai halt regularly.

 The island fort of Murud